 This row of three seemingly simple black pendants have added interest with their insides being brass.
 Not only does this align with the subtle brass detailing on the cabinetry and faucets, but it actually adds a wonderful warmth to the light these pendants produce, and therefore the overall scheme.

-'Filament or Edison bulbs have grown in popularity over recent years as a reaction to the harsh and unflattering quality of most low energy lighting,' notes Merlin Wright, Design Director at British Standard by Plain English.
+'Filament or Edison bulbs have grown in popularity over recent years, as a reaction to the harsh and unflattering quality of most low energy lighting,' notes Adrian Bergman, design manager, British Standard by Plain English.
 'Filament bulbs provide a warm light and look great with braided cables and vintage or industrial type fittings.'

-Use ceiling hooks to loop up cords to create your own design, and one that can be easily changed depending on whatever atmosphere you wish to create.
+Use ceiling hooks to loop up cords to create your own kitchen island lighting design, and one that can be easily changed depending on whatever atmosphere you wish to create.

 How do you pick a light for a kitchen island?

-With your lighting, quality is king.
-'Use good quality lamps in the kitchen with 90+ CRI* to compliment food and to make you feel good,' advises Sam Neuman, founder of Home Lighting Ideas.
+'Use good quality lamps in the kitchen, with 90+ CRI (color rendering index) to complement food and to make you feel good,' advises Sam Neuman.
 '2700K is flattering and dims well.’

-'For breakfast, ramp those lights up to full spectrum white, also ensure your walls are well lit, especially if it’s a grey day,' continues Sam.
+'For breakfast, ramp those lights up to full spectrum white, also ensure your walls are well lit, especially if it’s a gray day,' continues Sam.
 'To combat dullness, feed the retina with light to help align the circadian rhythm to daytime conditions.
-In the evening change to a relaxed atmosphere using warm tungsten colour light (2700K – 2200K), allowing melatonin to be released in the brain, to relax prepare for sleep.'

 How many lights should be on a kitchen island?

-The number of lights about a kitchen island depends on the size of the island as well as the size of the light itself.
+When designing a kitchen island lighting scheme, the number of lights you will need depends on the size of the piece as well as the light itself.